loudinthecloud/curated-papers-issue-tracking/README.md

-# Issue Tracking for Curated Papers
+# Suggest features for Curated Papers

 [Curated Papers](https://www.curatedpapers.com) is a social network based around curated lists of Academic Papers.
 This repository is used as a public issue tracking system.
 Please follow the guidelines below to report an issue or follow the progress on existing issues.